cleverpush/cleverpush-developer-docs/docs/sdks/ios/troubleshooting.md

 This is due to iOS automatically clearing all notifications when our SDK reset the badge count to zero.
 This behaviour can be changed.
 Please refer to the **Badge Counts** section on the **Methods** page for further instructions.

+## Notifications not received while developing

+In some cases it is needed to mark your subscriptions as "Sandbox mode" subscriptions in the CleverPush dashboard (Channels -> App Push -> Subscriptions -> Click on your subscription -> Mark as APNS Sandbox mode).